inonehp/inonehp/README.md

 ⚪ For home page and other projects. (all projects in one repository)
 👍 I like: Web Dev, Web Design, Technology, Music, Movies.
-🌱 I'm using and learning: Web Design, HTML, CSS, JavaSript, PHP and English.
+🌱 I'm using and learn: Web Design, HTML, CSS, JavaSript, PHP and English.

 🔗 [https://inonehp.pages.dev](https://inonehp.pages.dev/)
 📁 [Source Code](https://github.com/inonehp/inonehp.pages.dev)